Manxiaxia/Smart-City-Drone-For-Street-Cleanliness/README.md

 Open the Garbage_detection.ipynb with jupyter notebook, run all cells to see the prediction results.
 You can change the images from model/research/object_detection/test_images If you want to do real-time video analysis, open video_obj with python

+Instructions to use dashboard: install express on computer.
+Download the zip file and extract.
+Build the files on express localhost.
+At indext page, select actions.
+Read notice before flight.